pfistfl/pfistfl.github.io/content/research/index.md

 **Abstract:** My interests in AutoML are mainly in meta-learning and hyperparameter optimization (HPO).
 The goal there is to improve existing HPO optimizers or to figure out if (and how) we can use results from previous experiments to jumpstart optimization on a new dataset.
 I am similarly interested in developing AutoML beyond its current scope, e.g. by extending AutoML systems towards optimizing multiple criteria such as *fairness* or *interpretability*.

 **Selected Publication(s):**
 - **F. Pfisterer\***, L. Schneider*, J. Moosbauer, M. Binder, and B. Bischl.
-YAHPO Gym - Design Criteria and a new multifidelity Benchmark for Hyperparameter Optimization, 2022 1st International Conference on Automated Machine Learning
+YAHPO Gym - Design Criteria and a new multifidelity Benchmark for Hyperparameter Optimization, 2022 1st International Conference on Automated Machine Learning.
 <br>[LINK](https://arxiv.org/abs/2109.03670)<br>
 - P. Gijsbers*, **F. Pfisterer\***, J. N. van Rijn, B. Bischl, and J. Vanschoren.
 Meta-learning for symbolic hyperparameter defaults.
 In 2021 Genetic and Evolutionary Computa-